FrankLyu/KiCad-share/MAX5719_breakout_board-dypole_hz_tweak/README.md

 We chose Op Amp OP2192.
 Voltage reference chip MAX6126 (which has a demo schematic for MAX5719).
 The exact voltages on board should be +13.2, -13.2 and +5.376 V.

+Production (purchased at JLCPCB) on Sep 9th 2025.